Follow The Action On SMUMustangs.com or SMU Athletics' Social Media Network

-Tom Mason is in his fifth season on the Hilltop where he serves as SMU's Associate Head Coach, Defensive Coordinator and Linebackers Coach.
+Tom Mason is in his sixth season on the Hilltop where he serves as SMU's Associate Head Coach, Defensive Coordinator and Linebackers Coach.
 In his tenure, he has transformed the SMU defense into one of the nation's best.
-In 2007, the year prior to Mason's arrival, SMU finished the year ranked 116th in total defense.
-In 2011, SMU ranked 26th, an improvement of 90 spots.

 In 2009, Mason transformed SMU's defense from a 4-3 scheme to a 3-4 and the results were immediate.
 In SMU's 45-10 win over Nevada in the Sheraton Hawaii Bowl, the Mustang defense held the Wolf Pack's No. 1-ranked rushing offense to a season-low 137 yards - more than 200 yards below its average.
 Under his tutelage, SMU linebacker Chase Kennemer was named first-team All-C-USA and seven other Mustangs were tabbed for honorable mention All-Conference honors.